fireundubh/playwithfire/unity/patchwork-project-structure.md

 * an `AppInfoFactory` library that describes your application; and
 * one or more `PatchInfo` libraries for your patches.

+The first library is used to set up the launcher.

+The second or additional libraries are used by the launcher to patch `Assembly-CSharp.dll` in the game's `Managed` directory.

 ### AppInfoFactory

 1. Create a new project named `AppInfoDLLProj`.